hector-sab/tmux-101/README.md

 using tmux.

 > **&#9432;** **NOTE:** The keyboard is the primary way of using tmux.
-If you are more interested on using your mouse, keep reading as it's possible to some extend.
+If you are more interested on using your mouse, keep reading as it's possible to some extent.
 However, I'd recommend letting go and embrase your fingers.
-Lots of things will become easier once you have build enough muscle memory.
+Lots of things will become easier once you have built enough muscle memory.

 > **&#9432;** **NOTE 2:** If you are in MacOs, take a look at this [extra steps](MACOS.md).